 Diet: What Do Bowhead Whales Eat?

-The bowhead whale is a filter feeder.
-The whale’s diet consists mainly of marine zooplankton.
+Like all baleen whales, the bowhead whale is a filter feeder.
+Its diet consists mainly of marine zooplankton.
 This includes small to medium-sized crustaceans, such as krill, copepods, and amphipods.
 The whale may also ingest other small invertebrates and fish.

 When feeding, the bowhead whale swims with its mouth wide open.
 Large volumes of water are pushed through the overlapping baleen plates, trapping food inside the whale’s mouth.